demisto/content-docs/docs/integrations/getting-started-guide.md

 Please read the following guidelines.
 Following them  will maximize the chances for a fast, easy, and effective review process for everyone involved.
 If something is not clear, please don't hesitate to reach out to us via [Slack](http://go.demisto.com/join-our-slack-community) on the `#demisto-developers` channel.

 1. Begin by designing your contribution: we recommend to follow the [Design](../concepts/design) guidelines to identify what you want to build and make sure it is aligned with our best practices.
+Also check out the [Design Tutorial](../tutorials/tut-design).
 2. Setup a development environment by following the brief [Dev Setup Guide](dev-setup) or the more detailed [Tutorial](../tutorials/tut-setup-dev).
 Skip this step only if you are an individual contributor and you want to submit community supported content through the [Cortex XSOAR UI](../contributing/marketplace).
 3. Review again the [Contribution](../contributing/contributing) process and [Checklist](../contributing/checklist).
 4. Follow the [Content Pack format](packs-format) to build your contribution. [demisto-sdk init](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/init/README.md) will help you create it.